zach-chairez/Python-Learning-Experiences/oop_python.md

 # Introduction to Object-Oriented Programming (OOP) in Python

+## Motivation
+Previously, at the end of a technical interview, I asked:  "What Python concepts would you recommend for someone like me applying to this (Data Scientist) role to study more of?"

+His answer?
+Object Oriented Programming.

+And because of that, here we are!
+I hope this introduction and soft exploration helps you as much as it's helped me.

 ## What is Object-Oriented Programming?
 Object-Oriented Programming (OOP) is a programming paradigm that structures programs using **objects**, which bundle both **data (attributes)** and **functions (methods)** together.
 This approach improves code organization, promotes reusability, and mirrors real-world entities more naturally than procedural programming.